 These are not suggestions.
 They are coverage conditions.
 If the bank’s IT environment does not match what the policy requires, the carrier can deny a claim or rescind coverage after a loss.

-These three frameworks overlap but are not identical.
 A bank can pass its IT audit, satisfy its examiner, and still violate a policy warranty it did not know existed.

 Fixing this requires someone to sit down with the policy and the IT audit findings in the same room.
 That almost never happens.